Postdoctoral training in aging research

 An opportunity to put yourself at the forefront of the field.

 Postdoctoral Fellow programs

 At the Buck Institute, you will find a place to thrive through daily collaboration with the top scientists in the field.
-The Buck Institute currently administers two programs that help provide funding for Buck postdocs and their projects: The Glenn Foundation for Medical Research and an NIH-sponsored postdoctoral research training program in basic aging research and age-related disease.
+The Buck Institute currently administers three programs that help provide funding for Buck postdocs and their projects: The Glenn Foundation for Medical Research, an NIH-sponsored postdoctoral research training program in basic aging research and age-related disease, and the Valley Foundation Fellowship.
 These programs, available to US citizens and permanent residents only, provide postdoctoral fellows with stipends to work in any of the laboratories at the Buck Institute and selected laboratories at Lawrence Berkeley National Laboratory, Stanford University, and University of California at Berkeley.

-There are two programs that help provide funding for Buck postdocs and their projects.
+There are three programs that help provide funding for Buck postdocs and their projects.

 The Glenn Foundation for Medical Research partners with the Buck Institute to provide project-based Research Training Fellowships.
 Projects are chosen for funding by a Faculty steering committee. .
 Glenn Fellows work under the supervision of a faculty mentor and receive a stipend (based on NIH recommended levels), training, professional development, and mentorship during their appointment, which lasts for up to three years.